During a long running workout or sprint session, the last thing you want is your running leggings to ride up or (potentially worse) fall down.

 Thanks to their flexible fabric and adjustable waist band, they stay in place during high-intensity sprints, long outdoor runs and short jogs on the treadmill, she says.

 They are available in XS through L.

 9. Nike Dri-FIT Swift Running Tights

 Nike's tights are among the most comfortable and durable running leggings for men, Whitley says.
 And the rear and two side pockets protect all your valuables while you exercise.
 The rear pocket even has a liner to keep your phone dry during a sweat-heavy run.

-These are available in sizes S through 2XL and in three colors.
+These are available in sizes S through L.

 3 Tips to Find Your Best Running Tights